Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 Map on the right based on Political division and natural regions of Colombia Map ResearchGate, CC-BY (modified)

-center of Colombia Off the Beaten Path
+Center of Colombia Off the Beaten Path

 1. Wax Palm Forest “La Samaria” (Risaralda)